 Martin describes himself as a ‘problem solver’ and ‘visualiser’, and is pleased to offer his skills and experience to the Bachlaw Advisory Board.
 He has a strong belief in the capacity of struggling young people to turn their lives around, and in the staff who can help them to achieve this.
 “We all have hidden strengths!”

-Retired three years ago with a wealth of experience managing residential schools and children’s services for local authorities.
+Retired social work manager with a wealth of experience managing residential schools and children’s services for local authorities.

 Roz Taylor works for Enterprise North East Trust, as part of the team that delivers Business Gateway Advisory Support in the North Aberdeenshire area of Grampian.
 Roz is a Business Advisor who provides business support to pre-start and new businesses including business planning, financial analysis, marketing, market research, strategic development and employment legislation.